-CROOKSTON, MINNESOTA, May 15, 2020 - Recognizing the spiritual impact the COVID-19 crisis is having on the people of Minnesota and the resulting psychological consequences, the Bishops of Minnesota have developed protocols to be taken for limited religious services in church buildings.
-These protocols are meant to ensure social distancing and minimize the risk for the spread of the virus.
+CROOKSTON, MINNESOTA, June 5, 2020 - Recognizing the spiritual impact the COVID-19 crisis is having on the people of Minnesota and the resulting psychological consequences, the Bishops of Minnesota have developed protocols to be taken for limited religious services in church buildings.
+These protocols have been developed mindful of the Governor's executive order and guidance for faith-based groups to gather developed by the Minnesota Department of Health.
+These preparedness plan protocols are meant to ensure social distancing and minimize the risk for the spread of the virus.
 Just as other activities are being allowed for the health of the people, Minnesota Bishops believe it is possible to provide public Masses in a safe way.
 The six Catholic dioceses in Minnesota seek to be uniform concerning both when public Masses will begin again and how the numbers attending Mass are approached.